siddharthrajaraja/word_cloud_kafka_redis_nodejs/apis.md

     - _functionality :_ This API consume the messages stored in the _Kafka Topic_ and connects to the external API(s) / UI.

+  * `/api/getAllWords` :

+    - _functionality :_ This API refreshes JSON file present in `assets folder` which is read in the front-end in a cron-job.

 - POST API(s):

   - `/producer` :